natiq-foundation/nq-scripts/bash_scripts/README.md

 </div>

-> **Production-ready automated setup for NatiqQuran API with comprehensive security and lifecycle management**
+> **Production-ready automated setup for Natiq API with comprehensive security and lifecycle management**

 A sophisticated bash script that provides complete installation, configuration, and management of the NatiqQuran API project.
 Features automatic credential generation, interactive configuration, secure cleanup, and production-ready deployment.